 Artist: Olga Lah

 Olga Lah is a second generation Korean-American, born and raised in the Los Angeles area.
 She now resides in Long Beach, California.
 She received a double B.A. in Studio Art and Art History from the University of California at Riverside.
-She also received an M.A. in Theology from Fuller Theological Seminary.
-She creates site-specific installations, typically with commonplace materials, that point to ideas on existence and the nature of reality.
+She also received a M.A. in Theology from Fuller Theological Seminary.
+Her interest in the intersection between theology and art led her to an art practice exploring these themes in site-specific installations and sculpture.
+She creates works that point to ideas on existence, transcendence and memory.